More

 Use CasesCommonly used to block access to entire websites that are known for malicious activities, hosting inappropriate content, or violating company policies.
 It’s an effective tool against phishing, malware, and other cyber threats.Used to enforce internet usage policies within organizations, such as blocking access to social media, adult content, or streaming sites during work hours.
 Also helps in regulatory compliance by restricting access to sensitive or inappropriate content.

 ImplementationOften implemented at the network level, affecting all users on that network.
-It’s also used in public Wi-Fi networks for content control.Can be implemented via software installed on individual devices or through network devices like firewalls and proxy servers.
+It’s also used in public Wi-Fi networks for content control.Can be implemented via software installed on individual endpoints or through network devices like firewalls and proxy servers.

 AdvantagesQuick to implement, less resource-intensive, and effective at blocking threats before they enter the network.Offers more detailed control over web content, allowing for nuanced access policies.